Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Denver's games this year have gone over the total in just two out of 11 opportunities (18.2%).

-- Denver is 5-1 against the spread and 5-1 overall when the team notches more than 22.7 points.
+- When Denver scores more than 22.7 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Denver totals over 364.4 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Denver amasses over 364.4 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Broncos have 12 turnovers, three fewer than the Chiefs have takeaways (15).
+- The Broncos have 12 giveaways this season, while the Chiefs have 15 takeaways.

 Home and road insights

-- At home this year, Kansas City has one win against the spread and is 4-2 overall.
+- Kansas City has one win against the spread, and is 4-2 overall, at home this season.

-- Kansas City has gone over the total twice in six home games this year.
+- In six home games this season, Kansas City has gone over the total twice.

-- The average point total in Chiefs home games this season is 53.7 points, 6.7 more than this matchup's over/under (47).
+- The average point total in Chiefs home games this season is 53.7 points, 6.7 more than this contest's over/under (47).

-- Away from home, Denver is 3-2 overall and 3-2 against the spread.
+- Denver is 3-2 overall, and 3-2 against the spread, in away games.

-- Denver has hit the over once in five road games this year.
+- This season, in five road games, Denver has hit the over once.

 Powered by Data Skrive.